 Walker Art Center

 The Minnesota Children’s Museum is a place where kids can learn and explore.
 The place is filled with all kinds of hands-on activities and interactive exhibits.
 I like to think of it as a giant playground where kids don’t know they are learning.

-Free Admission to the Childrens Museum is on the First Sunday of the month thanks to the generous sponsorship of Securian Financial for the St. Paul location only.
+Free Admission to the Children’s Museum is on the First Sunday of the month thanks to the generous sponsorship of Securian Financial, for the St. Paul location only.
+Advance reservations are required — tickets go fast!
+Tickets become available at 10am on the Monday two weeks before each free Sunday.

 Information on the Free Museum Day can be found by clicking here.

 Rainy Day in the Twin Cities.
-Your kids will love the Minnesota Children's Museum.
-It just reopened with all new activities!
-Check out some of the great new things to do.
+Your kids will love the Minnesota Children's Museum, packed with hands-on activities and interactive exhibits.

+Walker Art Center